 How is medical necessity determined?

 Before you write your ABA treatment plan, verify that the insurance policy covers the member, diagnosis, and service.
-Even a perfectly-written medical necessity document will likely still be denied if these are not covered.
+Even a perfectly written medical necessity document will likely still be denied if these are not covered.

 In addition, although ABA is frequently covered, academic/educational, vocational, or recreational activities are not considered medically necessary.
 You will need to justify that these programs for ABA therapy are medically necessary.
 Therefore, careful documentation of ABA treatment plan goals and intervention is critical, particularly when ABA therapy is recommended to take place in a school or community setting.